 I think we can quite easily posit not just an economic but an evolutionary explanation for this difference between the sexes in our capacity for self-evaluation.
 Martin Lukes is guilty of chronic and crass over-estimation of his own talents.
 But isn’t this very vice the foundation of capitalism?

 Surely we need this male cognitive dissonance, this refusal to accept reality, otherwise people would never take the mad risks that have so benefited the human race – going up in aeroplanes, crossing the Atlantic, you name it.

 Let us consider, as we must, the psychology of Kevin Pietersen, Ashes hero.
 It is not my impression that Mr Pietersen suffers from a shortage of self-esteem.
 He has a blue-skunk haircut, swings his bat like a club, and has a deep belief that he can not only pick out balls travelling at more than 90mph, but also hit them for six.

 This Martin Lukesian optimism has regularly been proved wrong, and he has swung and been out.
 But in the last match, he swung that bat, and pow – without his self-belief, he might have blocked and poked, and we would not have regained the Ashes.

-It is not too trivial to point out that this demented male self-confidence is also vital to human reproduction.
+It is not too trivial to point out that this demented male self-confidence is also vital to human reproduction as it is the testosterone production which is why we recommend the best male enhancement pills in the maret.
 It is the role of the male to refuse rejection, and to keep plugging on, in spite of all the evidence that he is getting nowhere, and without that male capability for self-delusion, the species would probably die out.

 In fact, most women have probably long ago worked out that there is no point in telling men the truth about themselves, and coddling male vanity is a vital part of keeping the human show on the road.
 I think it was Dirty Harry who once said: “A man’s got to know his limitations.”